hashicorp-publicsector/blog-dynamic-saas-cluster-aws-vault/README.md

    If you do this while Terraform is still running, it should unblock the ability to remove the security group and complete the destruction of resources.
 If not, you may have to run `terraform destroy` again to clean up the VPC.

 ### Local Workstation
-1. On your local workstation, destroy the Cloud9 environment created by Terraform:
+1. On your local workstation, destroy the Cloud9 environment created by Terraform Cloud:
+    `cd dynamic-saas-cluster-aws-vault/deployment/cloud9 [press enter]`

+    ```hcl
+    terraform init [press enter]
+    terraform plan [press enter]
+    terraform destroy --auto-approve [press enter]
+    ```

+1. Destroy the Terraform Cloud created by Terraform CLI:
-    `cd [repo-name]/cloud9 [press enter]`
+    `cd ../../ [press enter]`  (you should now be in the dynamic-saas-cluster-aws-vault/ directory)

     ```hcl
     terraform init [press enter]